idiomatic-go/motif/README.md

 }
 ~~~

-Context functionality is provied for a request Id, and Http testing:
+Context functionality is provied for a request Id, and Http exchange testing:

 ~~~
 // ContextWithRequestId - creates a new Context with a request id